Queen of the South F.C.: Records

-Record defeat: 10-2 versus Dundee at Dens Park; Scottish First Division; 1 December 1962.
+Record defeat: 10–2 versus Dundee at Dens Park; Attendance: 10,458; Scottish First Division; 1 December 1962.
 Queens played for 78 minutes with 10 men after goalkeeper George Farm was injured in the 12th minute and was carried off.
 Dundee's Alan Gilzean scored 7 of the goals.
 Dundee were the reigning Division One Champions and would make the European Cup semi-finals that season where they lost to the eventual winners AC Milan.